sebivenlo/ESDE-2021-z3-workshop/README.md

 cd z3-workshop/workshop
 ```
 ## Building the Base Image
 After cloning the repository, build the base image and start the container in the background.
+Note: On Linux, you might have to use `sudo` before each docker command.
 ```bash
 docker build -t docker-python . docker run --name z3-container -td docker-python